MhAllan/Xeeny/README.md

 * `Close()`: Closes the connection
 * `SessionEnded`: Event fired when the connection is closing (`State` changed to `Closing`)
 * `Dispose()`: Disposes the connection
+* `ConnectionId`: Guid identifies each connection (for now the Id on the server and client don't match)
+* `ConnectionName`: Friendly connection name for easier debugging and logs analystics

 ### Access Connection From The Service
 * If your service host doesn't define a callback you get the connection using `OperationContext.Current.GetConnection()` at the beginning of your method and before the service method spawn any new thread.